NafiurSiddiqui/GitIt/README.md

 **NOTE:** You can name the file anything you want.

 That is it.
 Feel free to customize the function to suit your scenario. 🙌

+## gitIt-2

+`gitIt-1` is something you want to use in case the first code commits only [0], even if you provided a message.